Projects and activities

 Patient and public engagement

 We hold a Patient and Public Involvement (PPI) event annually.
-This event is organised and hosted by our Peer Co-Director Katie and our PPI Lead Carolyn.
+This event is organised and hosted by our Peer Co-Director and PPI Lead Carolyn.
 It’s an event for those with lived experience of eating disorders or eating difficulties, as well as family, carers and friends.
-Please see more details in the PPI section.
+Please see more details in the patient and public engagement section.